fabarea/quick_form/README.rst

 It is configured to add a well-known "*" to show the field is required.

 To get the validation info, Quick Form has three possible sources that can be configured with attribute "validation".
-There are three possibles values:
-The sources can not be combined.
-If nothing is configured Quick Form will take the TCA as fallback source which has the advantage to keep in sync the Backend and the Frontend
+If nothing is configured Quick Form will take the TCA as fallback which has the advantage to keep in sync the Backend and the Frontend.

+* tca: the default value, check validation against TCA.
+* typoscript: Extbase makes it quite complicated to validate a model having different types.
+  To work around typoscript validation can be used.
+Configuration must be given in ``plugin.tx_quickform.validate``
+* object: use the object provided by context and use reflection to tell what fields are required.
-* Domain Model: attribute model="MyExtension\Domain\Model\Foo" must be given in the View Helper **unless** you assign the object in the View.
-The model name can the be retrieved.
+* MyExtension\Domain\Model\Foo: an object is not always available in the context.
+A model name can be provided.
-* TypoScript: this is useful when multi-type validation is required
-* TCA field: the fall-back

 @todo add more validation output such as string length, email, ...